joelgalvez/calendarlist/README.md

 ## What is this?

-Showing a list of .ics files (iCalendar) in one calendar
+Showing a list of .ics files (iCalendar) in one calendar.
+It's part of the project [publicdata.events](https://publicdata.events/)

 ## Install